Text consolidated by Valsts valodas centrs (State

 in this Law, then the maximum permissible percentage specified in

-Section 8, Paragraph one of this Law shall not be applied, but in
+Section 8, Paragraph one of this Law shall not be applied, but

-free port authority shall determine the maximum permissible
+for making investments, determine the maximum permissible

-percentage for the investments specified in the contract for the
+percentage for the investments specified in the contract for

-making of investments.
+making investments.

 must be ensured that, as a result of cumulating aids, the